apostrophecms/docs/docs/reference/query-builders.md

 **Default value:** `undefined`

 Using the `perPage` builder returns documents in sets of the number passed as an argument.
-This helps return documents in managable numbers and paginate the results, using the [`page` query builder](#page) to get specific set of results.
+This helps return documents in managable numbers and paginate the results, using the [`page` query builder](#page) to get a specific set of results.
 This is usually easier than using `skip` and `limit` directly.

+After the query completes, with `await query.toArray()` for instance, `query.get('totalPages')` will return the total number of pages.

 ### `previous()`